Shivamani1568/snake-game/README.md

 # Table of Contents

-How to Play
+1.How to Play

-Game Controls
+2.Game Controls

-Running the Game
+3.Running the Game

-Exit
+4.Exit

-Author
+5.Author

-#How to Play
+# How to Play

 The snake starts still in the center of the screen.